-Trustee, Area 2
+President, Area 2

 Vivian Malauulu is the first Latina elected to the Long Beach Community College District Board of Trustees to represent Area 2 which covers all of West Long Beach and the south-central parts of the city.
 She is also the first board member with direct ties to a Polynesian family.

-In addition to her teaching and longshoring experience, Vivian has consistently fulfilled her deep-rooted passion to write by regularly contributing to various media outlets as a bilingual Freelance Journalist.
+In addition to her teaching and longshoring experience, Vivian has consistently fulfilled her deep-rooted passion to write by regularly contributing to various media outlets as a bilingual freelance journalist.
 She has bylines in a wide range of publications along with credits in radio and television covering a variety of subjects.
 A significant amount of her contributions have been published both locally and internationally, and in Spanish.

-She was born Vivian Ramirez in an impoverished barrio of San Pedro Sula, Honduras to a young, unwed mother who was the youngest of 7 children.
+She was born Vivian Ramirez in an impoverished barrio of San Pedro Sula, Honduras to a young, unwed mother.
 Together and through many hardships, they migrated to California in 1981 pursuing what all immigrants want from America – the chance of a better life.
-She became Vivian Williams at the age of seven when her mother married an African-American petroleum engineer who adopted Vivian and raised her as his own.
-Together with her mother and stepfather, Vivian settled in Carson, CA where she grew up in an all-black neighborhood and attended all public schools.
+Vivian was seven years old and spoke zero English.
+She became Vivian Williams when her mother married an African-American petroleum engineer who adopted Vivian and raised her as his own.
+Together with her mother and stepfather, Vivian settled in Carson, CA where she grew up in an all-black neighborhood and attended all-black public schools.
 She was a hard worker and tested out of the English as a Second Language (ESL) program in three months, and tested into the Gifted and Talented Enrichment (GATE) program in less than one year.
 Identified as a “high achieving” student, Vivian enrolled in Honors and Advanced Placement classes, played after school sports, and was elected as student body president of every school she attended.
 In high school, she was awarded various honors including induction to the National Ephebian Society, National Honor Society, was voted Homecoming Queen, and chosen for five of the 18 senior personality polls including Most Popular and Most Likely to Succeed.
+Vivian was chosen to represent the City of Carson as an ambassador to Soka, Japan where she spent the summer of 1991.
 All of this while working several part-time jobs afterschool and on weekends.

-After high school, Vivian immediately moved to the San Fernando Valley where she worked her way through an undergraduate degree in 3.5 years at California State University, Northridge (CSUN), while working in the newsroom at various radio stations throughout Southern California.
+After high school, Vivian immediately moved to the San Fernando Valley where she worked her way through an undergraduate degree in 3.5 years at CSUN, while working in the newsroom at various radio stations throughout Southern California.
 She was quickly promoted to on-air personality and ran the console of various shifts around her class schedule.
-In her last semester at CSUN she worked at Univision’s KMEX Channel 34 as a field reporter.
-Upon graduation, she worked for the Alameda Corridor Project which was the largest public works project in the country at the time.
-Her work in acquisitions and eminent domain hosting Spanish town halls up and down the corridor earned her an appointment as the youngest Public Relations Commissioner in the city at the time, sparking her passion for community service.
+In her last semester at CSUN she worked at Univision’s KMEX Channel 34 as a general assignment field reporter.
+Upon graduation, she was hired by the Alameda Corridor Project which was the largest public works development in the country at the time.
+Her work in acquisitions and eminent domain hosting Spanish town halls up and down the corridor earned her an appointment as the youngest Public Relations Commissioner in the City of Carson, sparking her passion for community service.

-It was around that time that Vivian met, fell in love, and married her husband, George Malauulu.
+It was around that time that Vivian met, fell in love with, and married her husband, George Malauulu.
 The alluring “short school days, Christmas and spring breaks, and summers off” teaching schedule enticed her to quit her demanding government job and only four years after graduating from Banning High School in Wilmington, CA – at the age of 22 – she returned to her beloved alma mater to teach.
-With a promising and stable teaching career ahead of her, she settled down to pursue a graduate degree in education and start a family in Long Beach.
+With a promising and stable teaching career ahead of her, she settled down to pursue a graduate degree in education and to start a family in Long Beach.

 Vivian acknowledges that the opportunity she was blessed with to come to this country changed the trajectory of her life.
 She credits her strong faith in God, her passion for education, and her tough work ethic for guiding her on the road to public service.
-That is why she dedicates her three careers – teaching, longshoring, and writing – to equipping students and teachers, enabling workers, and empowering the community.
+That is why she dedicates her three careers – teaching, longshoring, and writing – to encouraging students and teachers, equipping workers, and empowering the community.